haihoang202/GO-Chatroom/README.md

 # GO-Chatroom
 This is a simple chatroom, implemented in GO using Websocket Gorilla package, VueJS and Bulma in the front end.

+To run:

+go run *.go
+open index.html (couple of this tabs for interacting)

 Back end:<br>
 Have 3 pieces: main, hub and client <br>
 main.go: <br>